DiegoPomares/bitter/readme.md

 # Attach to the Python interpreter and start the application, useful to see logs
 make attach

+# Run this after making changes to deploy, run, and see the logs, useful for debugging
+make push reset attach
 ```

 ### Project structure